core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

             |    Application Payload            |
             | }                                 |

-          // When embedded in KUDOS, this message is
+          // When integrated in KUDOS, this message is
           // protected with CTX_1 instead, and
           // there cannot be application payload.